gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## Establishment of a Protected Association {#establishment-procedure}

-An SCTP Endpoint acting as initiator willing to create a protected association shall send to the remote peer an INIT chunk containing the Protected Association parameter (see {{protectedassoc-parameter}}) whith the optional information, if any (see
+An SCTP Endpoint acting as initiator willing to create a DTLS 1.3 chunk protected association shall send to the remote peer an INIT chunk containing the DTLS 1.3 Chunk Protected Association parameter (see {{protectedassoc-parameter}}) whith the optional information, if any (see {{sctp-DTLS-chunk-init-options}}).
-{{sctp-DTLS-chunk-init-options}}).

-An SCTP Endpoint acting as responder, when receiving an INIT chunk with protected association parameter, will reply with INIT-ACK with its own optional information.
+An SCTP Endpoint acting as responder, when receiving an INIT chunk with DTLS 1.3 Chunk Protected Association parameter, will reply with INIT-ACK with its own DTLS 1.3 Chunk Protected Association parameter and any optional information.

-Additionally, an SCTP Endpoint acting as responder willing to support only protected associations shall consider INIT chunk not containing the Protected Association parameter as an error, thus it will reply with an ABORT chunk according to what specified in
+Additionally, an SCTP Endpoint acting as responder willing to support only protected associations shall consider INIT chunk not containing the DTLS 1.3 Chunk Protected Association parameter as an error, thus it will reply with an ABORT chunk according to what specified in
-{{enoprotected}} indicating that for this endpoint mandatory protected association parameter is missing.
+{{enoprotected}} indicating that for this endpoint mandatory DTLS 1.3 Chunk Protected Association parameter is missing.

-When initiator and responder have agreed on a protected association by means of handshaking INIT/INIT-ACK the
-SCTP association establishment continues until it has reached the ESTABLISHED state.
-However, before the SCTP assocation is protected by the DTLS Chunk and DTLS 1.3 some additional states needs to be passed.
-First DTLS 1.3 needs be initializied in the PROTECTION INTILIZATION state.
-When that has been accomplished one enters the VALIDATION state where one validates the exchange of the Protected Association Parameter.
+When initiator and responder have agreed on a protected association by means of handshaking INIT/INIT-ACK the SCTP association establishment continues until it has reached the ESTABLISHED state.
+However, before the SCTP assocation is protected by the DTLS 1.3 Chunk some additional states needs to be passed.
+First DTLS 1.3 Chunk needs be initializied in the PROTECTION INTILIZATION state.
+This MAY be accomplished by the procedure defined in {{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}, or through other methods that results in at least one Key ID has initialized state using the API.
+When that has been accomplished one enters the VALIDATION state where one validates the exchange of the DTLS 1.3 Chunk Protected Association Parameter and any alternative protection solutions.
 If that is successful one enters the PROTECTED state.
-This state sequence is depicted in
+This state sequence is depicted in {{init-state-machine}}.
-{{init-state-machine}}.

-Until the procedure has reached the PROTECTED state the only usage of DATA Chunks that is accepted is DATA Chunks with the SCTP-DTLS PPID.
+Until the procedure has reached the PROTECTED state the only usage of DATA Chunks that is accepted is DATA Chunks with the SCTP-DTLS PPID used to exchange in-band key establishment messages for DTLS.
 Any other DATA chunk being sent on a Protected association SHALL be silently discarded.

-DTLS 1.3 initializes itself by transferring its own handshake messages as payload of the DATA chunk necessary.
-The DTLS Chunk initialization SHOULD be supervised by a T-valid timer that fits DTLS 1.3 handshake and may also be further adjusted based on whether expected RTT values are outside of the ones commonly occurring on the general Internet, see {{t-valid-considerations}}.
-At completion of DTLS 1.3 initialization the setup of the Protected association is complete and one enters the VALIDATION state, and from that time on only DTLS chunks will be exchanged.
+DTLS 1.3 initializes itself by transferring its own handshake messages as payload of the DATA chunk necessary
+{{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}.
+The DTLS 1.3 Chunk
+initialization SHOULD be supervised by a T-valid timer that fits DTLS 1.3 handshake and may also be further adjusted based on whether expected RTT values are outside of the ones commonly occurring on the general Internet, see {{t-valid-considerations}}.
+At completion of DTLS 1.3 Chunk initialization the setup of the Protected association is complete and one enters the VALIDATION state, and from that time on only DTLS 1.3 chunks will be exchanged.
 Any plain text chunk will be silently discarded.

-DTLS 1.3 key establishment is in-band, thus it will start the handshake with its peer and in case of failure or T-valid timeout, the endpoint will generate an ABORT chunk.
+In case of T-valid timeout, the endpoint will generate an ABORT chunk.
 The ERROR handling follows what specified in {{ekeyhandshake}}.

 When entering the VALIDATION state, the initiator MUST send to the responder a PVALID chunk (see
-{{sctp-DTLS-chunk-newchunk-pvalid-chunk}}) containing the Options previously sent in the protected association parameter of the INIT chunk.
+{{sctp-DTLS-chunk-newchunk-pvalid-chunk}}) containing indication of all offered protection solutions previously sent in the INIT chunk, including the 0x1 value indicating that DTLS 1.3 Chunk Protected Association parameter was included.
 The transmission of the PVALID chunk MUST be done reliably.
-The responder receiving the PVALID chunk will compare the Options with the one previously received in the INIT chunk, if they are exactly the same, it will reply to the initiator with a PVALID chunk containing the chosen Options, otherwise it will reply with an ABORT chunk.
+The responder receiving the PVALID chunk will compare the indicated solutions with the ones previously received as parameters in the INIT chunk, if they are exactly the same, it will reply to the initiator with a PVALID chunk containing the chose proteciton solution, otherwise it will reply with an ABORT chunk.
 ERROR CAUSE will indicate "Failure in Validation" and the SCTP association will be terminated.
 If the association was not aborted the protected association is considered successfully established and the PROTECTED state is entered.

 When the initiator receives the PVALID chunk, it will compare with the previous chosen Options and in case of mismatch with the one received previously in the protected association parameter in the INIT-ACK chunk, it will reply with ABORT with the ERROR CAUSE "Failure in Validation", otherwise the protected association is successfully established and the initiator enters the PROTECTED state.

 If T-valid timer expires either at initiator or responder, it will generate an ABORT chunk.
-The ERROR handling follows what specified in {{etmout}}.
+The ERROR handling follows what specified in
+{{etmout}}.

 In the PROTECTED state any ULP SCTP messages for any PPID MAY be exchanged in the protected SCTP association.